-Caesium Image Compressor is a free software developed for simplicity and effectiveness, and it's especially aiming at helping photographers, bloggers, webmasters, businesses or casual users at storing, sending and sharing digital pictures.
+Caesium Image Compressor is a free software developed for simplicity and effectiveness, and it's especially aimed at helping photographers, bloggers, webmasters, businesses, or casual users at storing, sending and sharing digital pictures.

 It provides a simple interface with a real-time preview and multiple image processing at the same time, Command Line Tool and online version include.

 Platform: mac OS, Windows, Web